Nonye2K3/chia/Raspberry-Pi.md

 This was tested with [Raspberry Pi Imager](https://www.raspberrypi.org/downloads/), using image _Ubuntu Server 20.04 LTS (Pi 3/4) 64 bit_, and Raspbian 64 bit using the _2020-08-20-raspios-buster-arm64.zip_ image.
 We make available manylinux2014 ARM64 binary wheels for the main chia dependencies which makes installing on Raspberry Pi pretty easy.

-You will need to set up or adjust swap space.
+You will need to set up or adjust swap space if you want to build or run the GUI.
+If you just want to run headless you can skip the swap steps.

 For Ubuntu 20.04 LTS, 1024 is suggested:
 ```bash